szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Normally, the vanilla Swashbuckler gets to a THAC0 of 2, because every 5 levels it gets a +1 bonus to both THAC0 and damage inflicted.
 This hinges on the assumption that the maximum THAC0 attainable is 10.
 Changing the maximum THAC0 progression to 6 would mean they inappropriately achieve a base THAC0 of -2.
 This component addresses that inconsistency.
 If other mods that overhaul the Swashbuckler exist, you may request compatibility, as long as this causes actual problems.
 It likely will if they expect normal THAC0 progression.

-### Make Poison Weapon improve a couple of times more every 4 levels (2190) (IWDEE BGEE BG2EE EET)
+### Make Poison Weapon improve twice more every 4 levels (2190) (IWDEE BGEE BG2EE EET)

 This makes Poison Weapon more powerful and reliable at high levels.
 At level 17, the save penalty improves to -3, lasts for 27 seconds, and the immediate poison damage increases to 8.
 At level 21, the save penalty improves to -4, lasts for 30 seconds, and the immediate poison damage increases to 10.

-### Allow Blackguards to perform backstabs as if they had a 2x backstab multiplier (2200) (IWDEE BGEE BG2EE EET)
+### Make Blackguards able to backstab as if they had a 2x multiplier (2200) (IWDEE BGEE BG2EE EET)

 Self-explanatory.
-It will also patch any Blackguards in the game so that they are guaranteed to be able to backstab if they possess an eligible weapon and somehow can go invisible and attack, yes, there is one.
+It will also patch any Blackguards in the game so that they are guaranteed to be able to backstab if they possess an eligible weapon and somehow can go invisible and attack (one such case exists in SoD, at least).

 ### Make Shadowstep impossible to use while in the Shadow Plane (3500) (BGEE BG2EE EET)